-In the final phase, the body gradually returns to its pre-sexual response state.
+In the final phase, the body gradually returns to its pre-sexual response state and swelled and erect body parts return to their previous size.
+This phase is characterized by a general sense of well-being, increased emotional intimacy, and often fatigue.